Canon Highlight Tone Priority – usefull for raw shooting?

 ”Highlight details are improved.
 The dynamic range is expanded from the standard 18% gray to bright highlights.
 The gradation between the grays and highlights becomes smoother.”

-With HTP enabled, the lowest ISO will be ISO 200 (D+).
-What it does is to under expose 1 EV to prevent higlights from clipping.
-The camera will then brighten the JPEG before it is saved onto the memory card.
-ISO 200 (D+) seems to be the same as ISO 100, but the camera exposes as it would have done if ISO 200 was used.
+With HTP enabled, the lowest ISO setting becomes ISO 200 (D+).
+This function underexposes the image by 1 EV to help prevent highlight clipping.
+The camera then brightens the JPEG image before saving it to the memory card.
+When shooting in raw, ISO 200 (D+) appears to be the same as ISO 100 but the camera meters and exposes the scene as if ISO 200 were used.

-To me it seems that Highlight tone priority most likely is for JPEG users.
+Based on this, it seems that Highlight Tone Priority is primarily intended for JPEG users.

 Highlights clipped at ISO 100